sitaliani/my-first-website/planning.md

 Page 3 - new recipes
   - Navigation Bar linking to all 4 pages
   - 1 header using H1 (done)
-  - 1 ordered or unordered list of links to 5 other websites
+  - 1 ordered or unordered list of links to 5 other websites (done)

 Page 4 - all recipes
   - Navigation Bar linking to all 4 pages (done)